AlessioQuercia/AlessioQuercia/README.md

   - [10.2018 - 07.2019] > Tutor of Computer Science Basics at University of Milan

   ## Education
-  - [05.2021 - Current] > PhD in Computer Science at RWTH Aachen and Forschungszentrum Jülich
+  - [05.2021 - Current] > PhD in Computer Science at RWTH Aachen University
   - [09.2017 - 04.2020] > MSc in Computer Science at University of Milan
   - [09.2013 - 07.2017] > BSc in Computer Science at Sapienza University of Rome
 </details>